jecki/DHParser/documentation_src/manuals/05_testing.rst

    "html"-tags.

-Having made up our mind about how to transform the AST into a DOM-tree, we could now transform the AST shown abose by hand into a DOM-tree to get our first test-case.
-However, a much more pragmatic approach is to program the transformation first (or ask an artifical intelligence to do it, following the above recipe) and then correct the output, which - on the first try - most probably still contains errors, by hand and add it as test case.
+Having made up our mind about how to transform the AST into a DOM-tree, we could now transform the AST shown above by hand into a DOM-tree to get our first test-case.
+However, a much more pragmatic approach is to program the transformation first (or ask an artificial intelligence to do it, following the above recipe) and then correct the output, which - on the first try - most probably still contains errors, by hand and add it as test case.